QEII Dartford - Thurrock River Crossing Joint Replacement Works

 Part of our ongoing programme of work to maintain England's strategic road network

-We are replacing the expansion joints on the Queen Elizabeth II (QEII) bridge.
+We have replaced the expansion joints on the Queen Elizabeth II (QEII) bridge.

-Work started on 6 April 2013 and is due to be complete in March 2015.
+The first phase of work started in April 2013 and was completed in October 2013.
+The second and final phase began in February 2014 and was completed in October 2014.
 The QEII Bridge forms part of the Dartford-Thurrock River Crossing, which is a major crossing of the river Thames just outside Greater London.
-The crossing links Dartford, Kent in the south, with Thurrock, Essex in the north.
+The crossing links Dartford and Kent in the south, with Thurrock and Essex in the north.

-This work is required because the bridge joints are now approaching the end of their serviceable life and need to be replaced.
-The estimated cost of the works is approximately £3 million.
+This work was required because the bridge joints were approaching the end of their serviceable life and needed to be replaced.
+The estimated cost of the works was approximately £3 million.

-The durability of the structure will be improved once the works are complete, with the new joints expected to last 45 years.
-By completing the work now, we will eliminate the need to do these works under short notice emergency closures in the future, which would cause more disruption to motorists using the Crossing.
+The durability of the structure has been improved now the works have been completed, with the new joints expected to last 45 years.
+By completing the work now, we will eliminate the need to do these works under short notice emergency closures in the future, which would cause more disruption to motorists using the crossing

 How do I find out more information ?